jundalisay/superb/content/en/research/socrates/simple-republic/book-4/chapter-4.md

 {{< l a="Socrates" >}}
-These two are differerent from one another.
-The one with which a man reasons, we may call the "rational principle of the soul".
-The other, which drives him to love, hunger, thirst, and feel the flutterings of any other desire, can be called the "irrational" or appetitive.
-It is the ally of sundry pleasures and satisfactions.
+These 2 are different from one another.
+- The one with which a man reasons, we may call the "rational principle of the soul".
+- The other, which drives him to love, hunger, thirst, and feel the flutterings of any other desire, can be called the "irrational" or appetitive.
+  - It is the ally of sundry pleasures and satisfactions.
 Passion or spirit is akin to desire.

-Thus, the soul has two principles.
+Thus, the soul has 2 principles.

 Leontius was the son of Aglaion.
 He came one day from the Piraeus, under the north wall on the outside.
 He heard of dead bodies at the place of execution.
 He wanted to see them, yet also dreaded and abhorred them.
 For a time, he struggled and covered his eyes.
 But finally, the desire got the better of him.
 He forced them open and ran up to the dead bodies, saying, "Look ye wretches, take your fill of the fair sight".

 The moral of the tale is, that anger at times goes to war with desire, as though they were two distinct things.
 {{< /l >}}